Llama-Assisted Therapy in Counseling

 • The human-animal bond acts as a window into the other-than-human world inviting heightened self-awareness, deep nature connection, and belonging.

-Animal-Assisted Therapy (AAT) is a goal-directed intervention in which an animal that meets specific criteria is an integral part of the treatment process.
-AAT is directed and/or delivered by a health/human service professional with specialized expertise, and within the scope of practice of his/her profession.
-AAT is designed to promote improvement in human physical, social, emotional, and/or cognitive functioning [cognitive functioning refers to thinking and intellectual skills].
+Animal Assisted Therapy (AAT) is a goal-directed intervention in which an animal that meets specific criteria is an integral part of the treatment process.
+AAT is delivered and/or directed by a health/human service professional who has specialist expertise, and within the scope of practice of his/her profession.
+AAT is designed to promote improvement in human physical, social, emotional, and/or cognitive functioning.
 AAT is provided in a variety of settings and may be group or individual in nature.
-This process is documented and evaluated.”
-(From Standards of Practice for Animal-Assisted Activities and Therapy in Krugerrand & Serpe, 2006).
+This process is documented and evaluated.

 As a licensed therapist, I use animal assisted therapy as part of an integrative counseling approach that is person-centered, relational, and experiential.

-Please contact david@hotspringsllamas.org, or visit wildmind ecotherapy for further information.
+Please visit davidwynn.eco or contact david@hotspringsllamas.org for further information.

 Inquire about AAT sessions at Llamas of Hot Springs